Skip to main content

 The Nursing Anesthesia Program is offered as a DNP Degree.
 The Augusta University Nursing Anesthesia Program is nationally recognized and ranked among the best graduate programs in the nation.
 The program is noted for its cutting-edge approach and is a leader in integrating high-fidelity simulation into its curriculum.

 Augusta University College of Nursing Nursing Anesthesia program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs and Commission on Collegiate Nursing Education.
+Our program is on track to be in the Top 5 Anesthesia programs across the nation.
 Graduates of the Nursing Anesthesia program are eligible to take the National Certification Examination required to practice as a nurse anesthetist.
 The College of Nursing has determined that graduates of this program may take the exam for certification as a CRNA in Georgia and other states as listed on the National Board of Certification & Recertification for Nurse Anesthetists.
 Visit the National Board of Certification & Recertification for Nurse Anesthetists to determine the requirements of your state or territory.

 Council on Accreditation of Nurse Anesthesia Educational Programs (COA)